Skip to content

 Sending messages

-TON blockchain is message-based — to communicate with other contracts and to deploy new ones you need to send messages.
+TON Blockchain is message-based — to communicate with other contracts and to deploy new ones you need to send messages.

 FieldTypeDescription